 Last week I accompanied my wife to the staging of the “Antiques Roadshow” at Kirby Hall, a former stately home – now mainly in ruins – in Northamptonshire.
 After lunch, and whilst Vicky explored the various stalls, I sat at a table in the open-air lunch area and was soon joined by two strangers, a mother and her daughter.
 The mother was of my vintage, but it was the daughter who subsequently proved to be the conversationalist.

-From an initial comment about the acceptable level of the beef-burgers we each enjoyed for lunch, we graduated to a lengthy conversation that included: the areas of Northampton in which we each lived, stately homes, television programmes, politics, religion, pop music over the decades, the up-coming soccer World Cup and, no doubt, other topics I cannot remember due to the delightful engagement in the ones I can remember sharing.
+From an initial comment about the acceptable level of the beef-burgers we each enjoyed for lunch, we graduated to a lengthy conversation that included: the areas of Northampton in which we each lived, stately homes, television programmes, politics, religion, pop music over the decades, the up-coming soccer World Cup and, no doubt, other topics I cannot remember due to the delightful engagement in the subjects I can remember sharing.

 I am not sure how full would have been the conversational glass in the surgery of the medical practitioner I spoke with on my return from the interrupted visit to Australia.
 I am quite sure, however, had there been a glass on the table that could have measured the level and contentment of the conversation at Kirby Hall, then I feel sure that it would have been near the brim.